Visitors Guide W

 Wedding packages in Fiji start at less than $1000 for a simple ceremony that includes the celebrant, documentation, flowers and a few tropical extras – and for as little as $2000 you can have traditional warriors, a choir and a romantic dinner for two under the stars.
-Small Guide Travel has two specialist Fiji wedding consultants – visit www.resortweddings.com.au for more info.
+Visit www.resortweddings.com.au for more info.

-Once the Royal and operated by the nearby Sheraton, the Westin has undergone total renovation and is a nice upmarket resort option on Danarau Island.
+Once known as the Royal and operated by the nearby Sheraton, the Westin has undergone total renovation and is a very nice upmarket resort option on Denarau Island.

 It can rain in the tropics.
 And that rain can turn to sunshine within minutes.
 Chances are you will have fine weather but, in case of rain, travel with a positive attitude – the water is still warm for swimming, you are still enjoying “island time” and, if forced indoors, you can enjoy the company of strangers and go home with business cards and unfulfilled promises that you will keep in touch.
 This is more aimed at American visitors than Australians and New Zealanders.
 Sorry to generalise but the major resorts have an interesting policy – American tourists are harder to please.
 In the event of a double booking they always choose the Aussies and Kiwis to “bump” to another resort because they know that these guests will shrug and accept the free drink or upgrade and basically say, “crap happens, might as well enjoy it.”
-As the tropical saying goes, “whatever the weather, have a nice day” (see Climate) Oh!
-A bit of trivia – in the movie, Singing in the Rain, the ‘rain’ didn’t show up as rain when they used water, so they used milk!
+As the tropical saying goes, “whatever the weather, have a nice day” (see Climate).

 Unlike some parts of the world, there’s no way visitors can arrive and hope to find bar work to subsidise part of their holiday.
 The issuing of work permits isn’t done lightly and usually will only be given to people who are filling a role that a local person couldn’t (example, a teacher’s job may require current Australian or New Zealand qualifications or a resort manager with several years experience in a similar position).
 While it is a very relaxed country, immigration laws are pretty tough.